echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/minerals/chloride.md

-# Chlorine
+# Chloride
-Chlorine (Cl) or Chloride is an essential mineral element.
+Chloride (Cl) or Chloride is an essential mineral element.
 Its main function is to maintain extracellular fluid volume and plasma osmolality.

 ## Health support